lukezhangui/thoughts/a list of things to do.md

 #Your second life!
 Stuff to do inside the computer
 - Learn something about git.
 Because git is awesome (2)
+- Learn something about vim.
+Because its damn awesome as well
 - Try groceries delivery.
 Why walk and go out when I can get it at my door? try a service.
 - Technology is the future: Go research a hobby project using new technologies.
 Rent a new camera, print something 3d, buy a movie online, pay for a service/trial.
 (1)
 - APIs are simpler than I thought.
 Make a super uber simple api that returns my name.